- Imaginary Diamonds

 Fancy-colored lab-grown diamonds

-Lab-grown diamonds can be created even in a wider range of colors than natural diamonds.
-This is because the diamond color determined by the impurities present in its crystal structure can be controlled during the process, allowing the creation of a rainbow assortment of lab-grown diamonds.
+Lab-grown diamonds are created in a wider range of colors than natural diamonds.
+This is because the diamond color, determined by the impurities present in its crystal structure, can be controlled during the process, allowing for the creation of a rainbow assortment of lab-grown diamonds.

 Are lab-grown diamonds romantic?